chroma-sdk/Colore/README.md

 Native Documentation
 --------
-As Colore is build upon the native Chroma SDK for C++, it can be worth taking a look at their [documentation](https://assets.razerzone.com/dev_portal/docs/index.html).
+As Colore is built upon the native Chroma SDK for C++, it can be worth taking a look at their [documentation](https://assets.razerzone.com/dev_portal/docs/index.html).

 Razer Chroma Workshop